mam91/Mask-R-CNN/README.md

 #### 3. To evaluation a trained model, execute one of the following commands:

-  To evaluate last model trained
+  To evaluate last model trained <br>
   ` python gdxray.py eval --weights=last `

   To evaluate a specific set of weights